Mass23/How-to-create-your-identity/README.md

 ## 0. Introduction

 ### 0.0 General introduction: deconstructing identity
-- How is our own identity created?
 - How does cultural, environmental and hereditary influences shape our identity?
-- How can one build its own identity?
+- How can one shape its own identity?

 This installation
 Open access: DIY